Cloudy solutions for the clear skies of WASP-80b: 3D cloud feedback on the atmosphere and spectra of a warm Jupiter: Cloudless GCMs

 The major differences that are observed between the spectra are around 4 and 10 $\mu$m, when compared to the 1D spectrum from \cite{wiser2025}.
 The 4 $\mu$m peak is overestimated by the GCM, whereas in 1D, a grey opacity has been included to obtain a better fit to the data.
 This grey opacity can be attributed to clouds or molecules such as PH$_3$.
 If the grey opacity is considered to be from the clouds, the inferred T$_{\rm int}$ becomes highly sensitive to their presence and properties, as discussed in the introduction.
 In the cloudless GCM case, deeper layers are visible, making high internal effective temperatures incompatible with the observed 4-4.5 $\mu$m flux.
 The differences around 10 $\mu$m are due to the higher temperature from the GCM in the upper atmosphere.
 The corresponding transmission spectrum slightly overestimates the CH$_4$ abundance, which can be seen at 3.3 and 7.8 $\mu$m features.
 This overestimation can be due to small changes in the CH$_4$ abundance between dayside and limbs.
-If the planet has a high T$_{\rm int}$, then CH$_4$ can be quenched in the deeper atmosphere.
+This discrepancy between emission and transmission spectra is also observed in \citealt{acuna-aguirre2025}.
+One possible explanation is the photochemical removal of CH$_4$ from the upper atmosphere; additionally, transport-induced quenching driven by vertical and horizontal mixing may also play a role in setting the CH$_4$ abundance.
+A comprehensive analysis of the abundance differences inferred from emission versus transmission spectroscopy, together with an assessment of stellar contamination effects arising from star spots in transmission spectra, will be presented in Arnold et. al. (in prep.).
 It should be noted that no differences are observed in the transmission spectra of low and high T$_{\rm int}$; this is because chemistry is not included in the GCM.
-Another possibility can be CH$_4$ being destroyed from the upper atmosphere due to photochemistry.
 The cloudless GCM model is also a very good fit to the transit spectrum with a $\chi^2_{\rm red}$ of 2.75.
 If we neglect the 4.6 $\mu$m feature, which is likely due to photochemistry, the $\chi^2_{\rm red}$ goes down to 2.67.